 Jump to:

-- Sausage - Italian sausage with the casing removed is my favorite in this hearty meal.
-Depending on your spice preference, you could opt for a mild Italian sausage or a sweet Italian sausage.
-Or if you and your family like a spicy kick, try a spicy Italian sausage.
-You can even substitute another protein such as ground turkey sausage or ground beef for a heartier tortellini soup.
+- Sausage.
+Italian sausage with the casing removed is key for this flavorful soup.
+Just like in Italian sausage pasta, you could opt for a mild, sweet or spicy Italian sausage.
+You can also substitute another protein such as ground turkey or ground beef.

-- Chicken broth - Chicken broth is my go-to broth to use here as I find it more flavorful than vegetable stock, but vegetable broth will work too!
+- Chicken broth.
+Chicken broth is my go-to broth to use here as I find it more flavorful than vegetable broth but it will work too!

-- Cheese tortellini - This easy weeknight meal was developed using fresh or frozen tortellini.
+- Cheese tortellini.
+Fresh or frozen tortellini.
 If you choose to substitute dried tortellini, it must be cooked in a separate pot before adding it to the soup.
-Otherwise, the dry pasta will absorb a significant portion of the broth and make the base of the soup too thick.
-If needed, opt for fresh, gluten-free tortellini.

-- Milk - Either heavy cream or full-fat canned coconut milk will work here.
-Feel free to use what you have!
+- Milk.
+Full-fat canned coconut milk or heavy cream will work here.
+Feel free to use what you prefer.

 See the recipe card below for the remaining ingredients and quantities.

-- Cook the onions, sausage and garlic.
 Set the Instant Pot to the sauté function on high.
-Once warm, heat the olive oil.
-Then, add in the diced onions and chicken sausage.
-Using a wooden spoon, break the sausage into crumbles and cook for about 5 minutes, or until the onions are soft and translucent and the sausage is browned.
-Stir in the minced garlic and cook for an additional 1-2 minutes, or until fragrant.
+Add the oil then the onions and sausage.
+Break the sausage into crumbles and cook for about 5 minutes.
+Stir in the garlic and cook for an additional 1-2 minutes.

-- Double check you have scraped any browned bits from the bottom of the pot - If any browned sausage or garlic has stuck to the bottom of the pot and is not scraped up before pressure cooking, it is highly likely your soup will not come to pressure and will trigger a burn warning.
+- Double check you have scraped any browned bits from the bottom of the pot - If any browned sausage or garlic has stuck to the bottom of the pot and is not scraped up before pressure cooking, your soup may not come to pressure and will trigger a burn warning.
 Always check to make sure nothing is stuck to the bottom before securing the lid and beginning the cooking cycle.

-This Instant Pot Tortellini Soup is quite filling and can be served on its own as a standalone meal, but if you are looking for a few simple sides to pair alongside it, here are a few of my favorite easy vegetable sides:
+This Instant Pot Tortellini Soup is quite filling and can be served on its own as a standalone meal with freshly grated Parmesan cheese.
+If you are looking for a few simple sides to pair alongside it, try arugula and parmesan salad or roasted broccoli.

 More Recipes You May Like